Test of English as a Foreign Language (TOEFL)

 How can I prepare for TOEFL?

 Proper preparation and practice prevent poor performance.
-There aren’t any tricks that will magically improve your score.
+There aren’t any tricks that will magically get a good score at your TOEFL test or improve easily.
 There are test taking strategies and preparation courses that will be of help.
 Enroll in a TOEFL preparation course and follow the strategies and practices that are suggested.

 Use online materials.
 There is an abundance of practice materials and exercises to choose from.
 Another option is to go to a local library and borrow test preparation books.
 If you do this, then be sure that the book is up-to-date; older books may have outdated information and questions.